-Neil Armstrong set foot on the moon Sunday, July 20, 1969, at 10:56 p.m., signifying one of mankind’s greatest breakthroughs and accomplishments.
-The date May 29, 1953, stands for another of mankind’s greatest breakthroughs and accomplishments, though not as celebrated.
+Neil Armstrong set foot on the moon Sunday, July 20, 1969, at 10:56 p.m., signifying one of humankind’s most significant breakthroughs and accomplishments.
+The date May 29, 1953, stands for another of humankind’s most significant breakthroughs and achievements, though not as celebrated.
 On this date, Edmund Hillary of New Zealand and Sherpa Tenzing Norgay became the first to successfully make the ascent of Mount Everest at 29,035 feet.

 When this feat occurred, doubts and fears similar to the Apollo 11 moon landing surrounded the mission.
 “We didn’t know if it was humanly possible to reach the top of Mt.
 Everest . . . we weren’t at all sure whether we wouldn’t drop dead or something of that nature,” Hillary explained in the opening paragraph of Conqueror of Mt.
 Everest, the website celebrating the accomplishment.